The following types of injuries are associated with trucking accidents:

 Trucking accidents can also cause fatal injuries.
 According to the Insurance Institute for Highway Safety (IIHS), the smaller vehicle drivers and passengers are at increased risk of fatalities in a large-truck-versus-car collision.

-The cost of treating your trucking accident injuries can be extensive and long-lasting.
-If you and your legal team are able to prove negligence and assign liability to the at-fault party, you might be able to collect compensation for the costs of treating your injuries.
+The cost of treating the injuries associated with your truck accident can be extensive and long-lasting.
+However, you might be able to collect compensation for these expenses.
 These costs may include:

 - Ambulance fees

 - Required medication

 - Required medical treatments

 - Necessary rehabilitations

 Your lawyer can assess your injuries, calculate their costs, and assign an accurate value to your personal injury lawsuit.
 Our team will also consider future damages you might experience – such as expenses for surgeries you will likely require for your injuries—and factor this into the total amount of compensation we pursue on your behalf.

 You May Qualify for Other Recoverable Damages Related to Your Injuries

 Medical bills are not the only types of damages that you may be able to recover.
 If your trucking accident injuries prevent you from returning to work for any length of time, you could compel the at-fault party to compensate you for this loss of income as well.
 Within damages related to income, you could demand compensation for:

 - Loss of benefits packages, including pension plans